-Mission Statement: SPRED is a program of religious development specifically designed to meet the spiritual needs of persons of all ages with developmental disabilities and intellectual challenges.
+SPRED is a program of religious development specifically designed to meet the spiritual needs of persons of all ages with developmental disabilities and intellectual challenges.
 Through their participation in the SPRED Community of faith, our Special Friends are incorporated into the liturgical and sacramental life of the parish of St. Matthew.
-SPRED serves persons with special needs age 6 through adulthood.
+SPRED serves persons with special needs age six through adulthood.

-Volunteer opportunities: Catechist-Helpers, while they do not teach as such, serve as mentors and as guides for a specific Special Friend during the SPRED session.
-They serve as models in establishing a faith community where all love and serve God and seek to know His Love for us.
-The Catechist Helper accompanies his or her Special Friend in preparation to receive the Sacraments.
+Catechist Helpers, while they do not teach as such, serve as mentors and guides for a specific Special Friend during the SPRED session.
+They serve as models in establishing a faith community, where all love and serve God and seek to know His Love for us.
+The Catechist Helper accompanies his or her Special Friend in preparation to receive the sacraments.

-For more information about SPRED, visit SPRED-Chicago.org, the official website of the SPRED headquarters in Chicago, Illinois.
+For more information about SPRED, visit the SPRED Chicago website (click here to access the site).
+It is the official website of the SPRED headquarters in Chicago, Illinois.

 Spirit Club meets once a month on a Saturday from 1 to 3 pm.
 Additional adult participation will enable us to meet two times a month and increase the number of participants.